 Probiotics Reduce Leaky Gut Syndrome

-Leaky gut relates directly to our gut’s microbes.
+Leaky gut syndrome affects millions of people.
+And it relates directly to our gut’s microbes.
+Turns out probiotic supplements can help.

 European researchers have determined that supplemental probiotics decrease the incidence of a condition called increased intestinal permeability – also loosely termed by some natural health advocates as ‘leaky gut syndrome.’